Chart Color Schemes

 The level of general health in Clayton is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Clayton shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions among its general population is low but higher than the national average for older, at-risk cohorts.
-Private health cover is extremely low, with approximately 46% of Clayton's total population (~11,552 people) having it, compared to Greater Melbourne's 56.7%.
+Clayton shows better-than-average health outcomes, as per AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Common health conditions are less prevalent among Clayton's general population compared to national averages but higher among older, at-risk cohorts.
+Private health cover is extremely low in Clayton, with approximately 46% of the total population (~11,552 people) having it, compared to Greater Melbourne's 56.7%.

-Nationally, 55.7% have private health cover.
+Nationally, this figure stands at 55.7%.
 Mental health issues and asthma are the most common medical conditions in Clayton, affecting 6.2% and 4.8% of residents respectively.
-81.7% of Clayton residents declare themselves completely clear of medical ailments, compared to Greater Melbourne's 72.6%.
-Clayton has 7.2% of its residents aged 65 and over (1,813 people), lower than Greater Melbourne's 15.1%, but still ranks lower nationally than the broader population.
+A total of 81.7% of Clayton residents report being completely free from medical ailments, compared to Greater Melbourne's 72.6%.
+Clayton has a lower proportion of residents aged 65 and over (7.3%, or 1,838 people) than Greater Melbourne (15.1%).

 Frequently Asked Questions - Health